AntonyBooming/outage_project/README.md

 # outage_project: data driven approach to understand severe power outage characteristics
-this is a project for DSC 80 at UCSD by Antony Munkhchuluun
+this is a project for DSC 80 at UCSD

+by Antony Munkhchuluun

 ---
 ## Introduction
 ### Question: What are the characteristics of severe power outages?
-### Significance: My analysis delves a bit into what variables and characteristics energy companies should look out for when predicting the location and the severity of the next major power outage.
+### Significance: My analysis delves a bit into what characteristics residents and energy companies should look out for when predicting the location and the severity of the next major power outage.
 Dataframe: 1535 rows and 10 columns